Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/configure_project_netcore.md

 ### Configuring DynamoDB

-To use Dynamo DB you will need to create a DynamoDB instance in Amazon Web Services.
-The following steps describe how to create a Dynamo DB instance and configure you solution.
+To use DynamoDB you will need to create a DynamoDB instance in Amazon Web Services.
+The following steps describe how to create a DynamoDB instance and configure you solution.

-1. **Create an AWS Dynamo DB Instance**
+1. **Create an AWS DynamoDB Instance**
-Follow the [AWS Dynamo DB Developers guide to get started with Dynamo DB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SettingUp.DynamoWebService.html) to create a Dynamo DB instance.
+Follow the [AWS Developers guide to get started with DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SettingUp.DynamoWebService.html) to create a DynamoDB instance.
 When you create your instance, you may wish name it the same as your Domain Object when you create the project.
 If you did not provide one, the default is _menu_.

 2. **Configure the AWS CLI tools.**
 The template assumes that you are using the AWS CLI tools and have configured your access keys via the `aws configure` command.
 Follow the [AWS CLI configuration guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) and the [AWS named profiles guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) to setup your CLI environment.

 3. **Edit the appsettings.json file**
-To configure the project to use your Dynamo DB instance, adjust the `.../cqrs/src/api/Company.Project.API/appsettings.json` file, where  Company.Project is the name that you chose for your project.
+To configure the project to use your DynamoDB instance, adjust the `.../cqrs/src/api/Company.Project.API/appsettings.json` file, where  Company.Project is the name that you chose for your project.
 Add the following section to your appsettings.json file where the TableName value is the name of the instance that you created in step 1.

 ```json title="../cqrs/src/api/Company.Project.API/appsettings.json"
 "DynamoDb": {